 The child car seat will attach to the tether points using a strap that looks like a car seat belt, with a clip on the end.

 Tethering incorrectly is one of the most common mistakes parents make when installing car seats, and it's not hard to see why:

 Tether points aren't in the same place in every car

 On some cars tether points are called anchor points

 Sometimes tether points are in the middle of the boot- people unclip the tether to pack more things into the boot

 Tether points aren't always clearly labelled

 Not all child car seats have tether straps

-After all the problems we've listed above, it's important that you find the real tether point in your car.
-Remember that if your child car seat has a tether point, that it would have passed the safety testing using the tether, and it's an integral part of the safety of the seat.
+It's important that you find the real tether point in your car.
+If the manual for your child's car seat says that a tether needs to be used then it would have passed the safety testing using the tether.
+The tether point is an integral part of the safety of the seat.
 We can't know how the seat will perform without the tether, and we definitely wouldn't recommend that you use the seat without the tether (if it has one).

 How to find the tether points in your car